Sustainability

 Basic Approach

 The policy of the NGK Group is to provide stable and equal employment opportunities to people possessing a diverse range of attributes, regardless of race, national origins, gender, sexual orientation and gender identity, age, religion, belief, existence of disabilities or any other aspect.
 We promote even greater efforts to achieve diversity through educational activities to support work-life balance, employ people with disabilities, and advance understanding of diversity and inclusion.
-In addition to this, we also maintain an environment that enables diverse human resources to enjoy a wide range of workstyles by utilizing telecommuting, providing other flexible workstyles, and offering a wide range of career paths that each employee can pursue individually, according to personal inclination, suitability, and type of work.
+In addition to this, we also maintain an environment that enables diverse human resources to enjoy a wide range of work styles by utilizing telecommuting, providing other flexible work styles, and offering a wide range of career paths that each employee can pursue individually, according to personal inclination, suitability, and type of work.

-Views on Hiring locally
+Views on Hiring Locally

-Ninety-eight percent of the roughly 13,000 employees in the NGK Group who work overseas are hired locally.
+Ninety-eight percent of the roughly 12,000 employees in the NGK Group who work overseas are hired locally.
 We believe that it is our corporate responsibility to contribute to the development and vitality of the local economies and communities where we operate our business in each country and region, and actively hire locally at each location.

 Page top